 Learn more about the Fulbright foundation:

-I've taught a number of courses for varying levels of artists:
+I've taught a number of college and public arts courses at

-One Mile Garden: Participatory Urban Design: One Mile Garden (OMG) started in 2008, in an on-going effort to catalyze small-scale food production in the city of of York, Alabama.
-Explore this great community driven effort:
+One Mile Garden (OMG) started in 2008, in an on-going effort to catalyze small-scale food production in the city of of York, Alabama.

 The Mobile Museum (M.M.)is a portable show space which visited over 20 locations and reached over 2500+ viewers; in person, in spaces in the city of Pittsburgh that were residential and commercial, but typically vacant of public arts programming.Learn more about this the Mobile Museum